mchcorp/www/_pages/sast.md

 Choosing the right Static Application Security Testing (SAST) service provider is an important decision that can significantly impact the security posture of an organization's applications.
 Here are some key considerations when making your selection:

-Compatibility and Scope: The SAST tool employed by your service provider needs to support the programming languages and frameworks your organization uses.
+- **Compatibility and Scope** — The SAST tool employed by your service provider needs to support the programming languages and frameworks your organization uses.

-Accuracy: The tool employed by your service provider should have a high accuracy rate in identifying potential vulnerabilities.
+- **Accuracy** — The tool employed by your service provider should have a high accuracy rate in identifying potential vulnerabilities.
 More importantly, your service provider needs experts to review the finding indications and determine which finding indications are confirmable and which are false positives.
 Time and again it’s been proven this cannot be fully automated.
 Delivering false positives to development staff can waste valuable time, while false negatives can leave vulnerabilities undetected.

-Reporting and Remediation Guidance: The tool should generate clear, understandable reports, providing actionable insights and guidance on how to remediate identified vulnerabilities.
+- **Reporting and Remediation Guidance** — The tool should generate clear, understandable reports, providing actionable insights and guidance on how to remediate identified vulnerabilities.

-Reputation and Reviews: Consider the provider's reputation in the industry.
+- **Reputation and Reviews** — Consider the provider's reputation in the industry.
 Look for independent reviews and case studies.
 Ask for references if possible.

-Pricing: Evaluate the pricing model and make sure it aligns with your budget.
+- **Pricing** — Evaluate the pricing model and make sure it aligns with your budget.
 Consider both immediate and long-term costs.
 As MCH is a subcontractor to a number of major testing houses, our pricing is lower than most of our competition.
 We provide the same (or typically higher quality) results as we are staffed by proven AppSec experts with a wealth of experience that other larger firms to turn to for their highest profile projects.

 ---